 above is a photo of Rachel Lord inside the truck.. note the matching hat, palm frond and instagram filter.

 We parked the truck on December 7th in the W parking lot.
 Some rich looking guy asked if "Val was in town", I told him no, but that in this truck is art we think he'd like.. he laughed and said that he would send a pic of it to Val.. soon after, this tweet appeared in our stream..

 Instead of the artist's experience/expression/technique being at the center of an art work, Val Kilmer Art puts the projected sensibilities of another central.
 The fact that Val Kilmer is that person is entirely circumstantial to him being famous, of another culture and coming to our internet aware art show.
 Creating art outside of ones own artistic sensibilities/practice for a specific named person/people is the core conceptual aspect of the work.
 For me, this aspect is undoubtably reactionary to social media's trope of user as content creator.
 Exhausted by the exhibition of personal experience/feeling within social media and art, I was driven to try something new.
 Val Kilmer Art considers the taste of another through the inference of information.
 We read his tweets, listened to his music and read interviews to arrive at the work within the truck.
 In this way, Val Kilmer Art is as much a reaction against the self centered content found within art and social media practice as it is an ode to it – creating something new from the interactions that otherwise end in a Retweet or a Like.
-By taking the content of another found online and tailoring art to it, new life is given outside the stream (imagine if someone made an art show featuring works manifested from the various posts you've made) The critique of social media that Val Kilmer Art posits is also a critique of the socioeconomic mechanics of the art world – drawing a relationship between the two and offering insight into the current state of internet based works within the larger art world.
+By taking the content of another found online and tailoring art to it, new life is given outside the stream (imagine if someone made an art show featuring works manifested from the various posts you've made).
+It is also a critique of the way some art is produced through the inference of collector sensibilities.

 – Ryder Ripps